Arksine/moonraker/docs/configuration.md

 #   If password is set but user is empty the default user "admin" will be used
 #   Provided an output_id (relay id) if the Shelly device supports
 #   more than one (default is 0).
+type: loxonev1
+address:
+user:
+password:
+output_id:
+#   The above options are used for "loxone smart home miniserver v1 " devices.
+#   The address should be a valid ip or hostname for the loxone miniserver v1 device.
+#   All entries must be configured in advance in the loxone config.
+#   Provide a user and password configured in loxone config.
+#   The output_id is the name of a programmed output, virtual input or virtual output in the loxone config
+#   this output_id (name) may only be used once in the loxone config

 ```
 Below are some potential examples: